 - Book: Safety and Resilience of Higher Educational Institutions: Considerations for a post-COVID-19 pandemic analysis (Springer)

-For more information about the Multi-Hazards Program, please visit https://apru.org/our-work/pacific-rim-challenges/multi-hazards/.
+For more information about the Multi-Hazards Program, please visit https://apru.org/programs/pacific-rim-challenges/multi-hazards/.

 Recognizing that greatly improved data is necessary to support all facets of disaster research, the UC Davis scholars and experts placed the focus of the Multi-Hazard Data Science Workshop on improvements in data and decision science.
 This emphasis is congruent with the growing interest within the larger Asia Pacific Economic Cooperation (APEC) and APRU for the development of data science and data analytics expertise across the region.